Registered NurseAssociate Degree Nursing (ADN)

 Nursing is as much a calling as it is a career path.
 Many people become interested in the profession because they feel a need to help people.
 As Val Saintsbury once said, “Nurses dispense comfort, compassion and caring without even a prescription.”
 Nurses do more than giving medicine and treat wounds.
 They care about their patients and help improve their lives and disease outcomes.

-At Midland College (MC), the Associate Degree Nursing (A.D.N.) program is fully accredited with the Texas Board of Nursing as an intense, high-quality program that prepares the graduate for an entry-level position in the field of nursing.
-The Associate Degree Nursing program offers two options; the traditional program track is a full-time, 4-semester program and the LVN to RN transition track is a full-time, 3-semester program.
-Both programs will prepare nursing students to apply to the Texas Board of Nursing to participate in the National Council Licensure Examination for Registered Nurse (NCLEX-RN).
+At Midland College (MC), the associate degree Nursing (A.D.N.) program is fully accredited with the Texas Board of Nursing.
+The A.D.N. program is an intense, high-quality program that prepares the graduate for an entry-level nursing position.
+The Associate Degree Nursing program offers two options.
+Option One (1): the traditional program track is full-time, 4-semesters.
+Option Two (2): LVN to ADN transition track is a full-time, 3-semester program for those individuals who already possess an LVN license in the state of Texas.
+Both programs will prepare nursing students to apply to the Texas Board of Nursing for participation in the National Council Licensure Examination for Registered Nurse (NCLEX-RN).

 Pass Rate